UnitVectorY-Labs/ServiceAuthCentral/docs/setupguide/deployment.md

----
-layout: default
-title: Deployment
-parent: Setup Guide
-nav_order: 1
----

 # Deployment

 Deploying ServiceAuthCentral is intended to be flexible having been built in a modular way.
 The following are the steps to deploy ServiceAuthCentral in the context of a GCP envirionment:

 ## Prerequisites

 ServiceAuthCentral has minimal external dependencies.
-While it is possible for different [data model](../modules/datamodel.md) implementations to be used, the default implementation uses [Google Firestore](../modules/datamodelfirestore.md).
+While it is possible for different [data model](../modules/datamodel/index.md) implementations to be used, the default implementation uses [Google Firestore](../modules/datamodel/firestore.md).

 The Firestore database can be deployed using the OpenTofu module [serviceauthcentral-firestore-gcp-tofu](https://github.com/UnitVectorY-Labs/serviceauthcentral-firestore-gcp-tofu) which will deploy the Firestore database itself, along with the necessary indexes and TTL configuration.
 For multi-region deployments refer to the  [high availability](../setupguide/highavailability.md) guide.